thejud/text-processing-cookbook/README.md

      2016    N/A 33  75
      2017    300 N/A N/A

 ## csv/tsv:

 ### csvkit

-csvkit is an excellent set of tools (and python libraries) for working with CSV data.
-I work with a variety of csv data, and I use many of these frequently.
+[csvkit](https://csvkit.readthedocs.io/) is an excellent set of tools (and python libraries) for working with CSV data.
+I encounter (and generate) a variety of csv data, and I use many of these frequently.
+Note that the suite also works with tab-separated values (TSV).

 I tend to use:

 * csvlook - pretty printing of csv files
 * csvcut - extract columns from CSV
+* csvformat - convert CSV <=> TSV
 * csvsql - run SQL queries against CSV data
+* csvgrep - search by column in CSV data
 * csvstats - summary statistics for CSV file